mlevison/APR-Markdown-Export/glossary/theory-of-constraints/index.md

 title: "Theory of Constraints"
 date: "2022-11-25"
 relatedTerms: ['bottlenecks', 'slack']
+excerpt: 'The **Theory of Constraints** is a system improvement tool.
+It illustrates how in a system'
 ---

 The **Theory of Constraints** is a system improvement tool.
 It illustrates how in a system where we find a bottleneck, the bottleneck is the constraint that limits the performance of the entire system.